ikolokotronis/WeatherApp/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 A JS application that fetches information from an API about the current weather conditions, as well as about the weather conditions in the following days.
-I used a free api version that allows to retrieve information only for the current day and the next two, in which case I could'nt fetch data about the whole week.
+I used a free api version that allows to retrieve information only for the current day and the next two, in which case I couldn't fetch data about the whole week.
 That's why you will see "Not available" instead of the last four days, but the app can be upgraded easily if you have access to a key that allows that.
 If you wan't to upgrade the application and don't know how, please <a href="#contact">contact</a> me.